0100101101011010/food/foodventures/_posts/2019-07-07-what-i-ate-jul-1-7.md

 I was mostly just curious to see how much of a difference pressing tofu actually makes, so I used a super simple recipe to prepare it.
 I sliced each tofu block into quarter-inch pieces and covered both sides in a thin layer of store-bought teriyaki sauce.
 I baked it at 400 °F for 30 minutes, then I flipped them, added a bit more sauce to the flipped side, and baked for another 10 minutes.

-In retrospect, I should've made thicker slices because .
+In retrospect, I should've made thicker slices because this tofu was a bit too tough.
+I like my tofu to still have a little bit of moisture inside, for the perfect crunchy-outside juicy-inside texture.
 1/2 inch is probably the ideal size.
+Also, next time I will bake at 425 °F. I think the lower temperature caused them to dry out without doing as much browning to the outside as I would like.
+Finally, I would add more teriyaki sauce!
+The amount I added today was tasty but I bet they would be even more flavourful if they were *slathered* in sauce.

 ## Sunday